Thinking About Suicide? Here’s How to Get the Right Help

 Though many people have thought about suicide at some point in their lives, it remains a taboo topic.

 Even some mental health professionals are uncomfortable with the topic of suicide and refuse to meet with people who tell them over the phone that they’ve thought about suicide.

-There are experienced therapists who can help you if you’re not in acute crisis, and you’re more likely to get in to see one if you can explain your symptoms in detail.
-You may have more luck with group practices or agencies who treat a wider range of clients.
+There are experienced therapists who can help you if you’re not in acute crisis (if you are, please call one of the hotlines listed above), and you’re more likely to get in to see one if you can explain your symptoms in detail.
+You may have more luck with group practices or community mental health agencies.

 You can find both kinds of therapy providers using the search tools on OpenCounseling.com.

 No matter what it feels or looks like now, there is hope.
 You’ve been through a lot, and you’re stronger than you know.
 Your life has potential that’s hard to see in the dark, so please don’t give up.
 There are people who care and want to help.
 The more of them you get to know, and the more you learn about yourself, the closer you’ll be to finding your way out of the darkness.